High Autism Trait Signal

 Frequently Asked Questions

-Does a high screener score mean I am definitely autistic?
+Does a high score mean I am definitely autistic?

-A high score indicates strong autism characteristics, but this screener is not a diagnosis.
-Only a comprehensive professional evaluation can diagnose autism.
-However, this score is a significant indicator, and if you have had ongoing questions about autism, seeking formal assessment is highly recommended.
-Many people with high scores are ultimately diagnosed autistic.
+A high score suggests strong autistic traits, but this is a self-reflection tool, not a diagnostic answer.
+Only a comprehensive professional evaluation can formally identify autism.
+However, a result at this level is meaningful, and if you have had ongoing questions about autism, seeking formal assessment is well worth considering.
+Some people with high scores are ultimately identified as autistic.
 Some may have conditions with overlapping traits (ADHD, anxiety).
 Professional assessment clarifies.

 What is my next step?

-Seek a comprehensive autism assessment from a qualified professional: a developmental psychologist, psychiatrist, or clinical psychologist trained in autism diagnosis.
-Provide them with this screener result.
+Seek a comprehensive autism assessment from a qualified professional: a developmental psychologist, psychiatrist, or clinical psychologist trained in autism evaluation.
+Share this check-in result.
 The evaluation will include detailed interviews, psychological testing, behavioral observation, and developmental history review.
 Finding an autism-accepting, neurodiversity-affirming clinician is important—avoid professionals who view autism negatively.

-Why does diagnosis matter if I know I am autistic?
+Why does a formal evaluation matter if I already know I am autistic?

-A formal diagnosis provides: official documentation for accommodation requests at work or school; access to disability support services and benefits; clarity for yourself and loved ones; connection to autistic community and resources; and validation of your lived experience.
-Many people report diagnosis as profoundly relieving, especially those unidentified until adulthood.
-Diagnosis is a tool for self-advocacy and support.
+A formal evaluation provides: official documentation for accommodation requests at work or school; access to disability support services and benefits; clarity for yourself and loved ones; connection to autistic community and resources; and validation of your lived experience.
+Many people report the evaluation as profoundly relieving, especially those unidentified until adulthood.
+It is a tool for self-advocacy and support.

-I have managed this long without a diagnosis—do I need one?
+I have managed this long without a formal answer—do I need one?

 That is your choice.
-Some autistic people thrive without formal diagnosis.
-However, if you experience significant challenges, burnout, or social/professional difficulties, diagnosis can unlock accommodations and support that make life substantially easier.
-Unmasking after diagnosis often leads to better wellbeing.
+Some autistic people thrive without a formal evaluation.
+However, if you experience significant challenges, burnout, or social/professional difficulties, a formal evaluation can unlock accommodations and support that make life substantially easier.
+Unmasking after a formal evaluation often leads to better wellbeing.
 If you are curious or struggling, assessment is worthwhile.

-What should I expect after an autism diagnosis?
+What should I expect after a formal evaluation?

-After diagnosis, many people experience relief, validation, and sometimes grief over unmet needs in the past.
+Many people experience relief, validation, and sometimes grief over unmet needs in the past.
 You can pursue accommodations at work or school using official documentation.
 Connecting with autistic community—online and in person—is deeply supportive.
 Some people adjust their self-concept and life choices in alignment with their authentic neurology.
-Many report happier, more authentic lives post-diagnosis.
+Many report happier, more authentic lives afterwards.

-How can I support myself while pursuing diagnosis?
+How can I support myself while pursuing an evaluation?

 Practice self-compassion—you have been navigating the world without official support; that takes effort.
 Identify your specific sensory, social, and emotional needs and create accommodations now (quiet spaces, written communication, routines, breaks).
 Connect with autistic communities online or locally for peer support.
 Consider therapy with an autism-informed therapist.
 Build a toolkit of coping strategies.
 Reduce demands where possible while you seek assessment.